I. THE RING

 To take the final match, and the championship, he has to defeat Bucephalus, the favored writer of the evening, if not the entire series.
 It’s not hard to see why the crowd likes him so much.
 Bucephalus—named for Alexander the Great’s horse, or Baron Münchhausen’s—is from rough-and-tumble but recovering downtown Lima.
 In person, he waxes poetic about the importance of truly “Peruvian” writers, but his own subject matter is fairly universal—optimistic stories of magic, self-discovery, and love.
 He cites G. K. Chesterton as his favorite author—a throwback to the early twentieth century, perhaps, when the palabra inglesa (“English word”) represented everything forthright, honest, and true.
 Bucephalus seems to be another planner, sliding the prompts into a story he’s conceived in advance.

 When he gets onstage, he mugs for the crowd, his glasses perched outside his smiling red and gold mask.
 “Bucephalus!” a group of women in the balcony shouts in unison.
-As he composes a surrealistic, dream-within-a-dream love story, a few couples actually shuffle-dance to the rhythm of
+As he composes a surrealistic, dream-within-a-dream love story, a few couples actually shuffle-dance to the rhythm of his typing.

 When the judges give the championship and the book contract to White Noise instead, Bucephalus’s eyes glaze over.
 Partisans catcall the decision, but the celebrity judge, the white-haired, leather-jacketed Oswaldo Reynoso, suffers no grousing.
 Reynoso was the first writer to bring homosexuality openly into Peruvian literature, incorporating the rough language of downtown Lima into his writing.
 He is one of the Peruvian members of the 1960s boom who don’t spend most of the year abroad.
 The eighty-one-year-old praises White Noise’s use of syntaxis, and the “contrapuntal structure” of this quiet, sardonic story about a man cooking pumpkin while listening to a cardinal’s sermon on the radio.